webbhuset/pipeline/README.md

-# Whaskell
+# Pipeline

-Whaskell is a collection of functions for manipulating data designed so that they can be chained together.
+Pipeline is a collection of functions for manipulating data designed so that they can be chained together.

-Every Whaskell function is a class implementing \_\_invoke(), thus allowing instances to be run as functions.
+Every Pipeline function is a class implementing \_\_invoke(), thus allowing instances to be run as functions.
 Every function takes a Traversable as input and returns a Generator.
 Functions are most easily constructed using the static methods in the Constructor class, but can also be constructed directly using `new`.